eleciawhite/reusable/slackPolicies/README.md

 ## Admins

 These people are labeled as "Admins" on this slack.
-They are a combination of organizers and influencers in the NC Triangle area as well as individuals that help us enforce or [Code of Conduct][conduct]
+They are individuals that help us enforce our [Code of Conduct][conduct]

 * [Elecia White](https://embeddedpodcast.slack.com/messages/@elecia/)
 * [Chris White](https://embeddedpodcast.slack.com/messages/@tstoneymonster/)